jsmoriss/jsm-user-locale/readme.txt

 = 2.2.1 =

-(2023/07/08) Minor code optimization and standardization:
+(2023/07/08) Minor code optimization and standardization.

 = 2.2.0 =